 In the Returns of Persons at Niagara made 30 November 1783, Lieutenant MacDonnell was listed as being of 21 years of age, and a Loyalist in the Corps of Rangers.
 Butler’s Rangers were disbanded in 1784 at Niagara, and it is presumed that the MacDonnell family never returned to their American property.
 On the earliest known map of the Townships of East and West Flamborough showing Crown Patentees, dated 1796, and signed by D.W.
-Smith, the heirs of Captain Allan MacDonnell are show as owning considerable property in the first four concessions.
+Smith, the heirs of Captain Allan MacDonnell are shown as owning considerable property in the first four concessions.
 MacDonnell Sr. never settled here, moving to Glengarry County on the St. Lawrence River at the end of the war, where he died in 1792.
 His property was divided between his sons and some lots were sold immediately, as he never registered as a Crown Patentee in East Flamborough.

 The first grants of land in East Flamborough to Lieutenant Alexander MacDonnell were made by the Land Board on 14 June 1794.
 By 1800, this ex-soldier owned all of Lots 7 and 8, Broken Front Concession, Lots 7, 8, and 12, Concession One, Lots 3, 4, 6, 7, 8, 11 and 12, Concession Two, Lots 4, 5, 7, 8 and 13, Concession Three, and a quarter of Lot 6, Concession Four, with a total acreage of 3,200 acres.
 Angus MacDonnell, Alexander’s brother, who had served in the 71st Regiment was awarded 1,150 acres in East Flamborough, with property in Concessions One, Three and Four.
 By the turn of the century, the family owned over 4,000 acres in the first four concessions of the township.